williamrodz/luma_outage_scrape/README.md

-# ⚡ LUMA Energy Grid Scraper
+# ⚡ LUMA Outage Grid Scraper

 This is a simple scheduled web scraper that pulls data from the [LUMA System Overview](https://lumapr.com/system-overview/?lang=en) page and logs it for analysis.